binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 If you think of the attack surface that Wi-Fi brought with it, you could probably double that for what we are going to experience with IoT, and I fear that may be an underestimate.

-OWASP also has an IoT Top 10 https://www.owasp.org/index.php/OWASP_Internet_of_Things_Top_Ten_Project
+OWASP also has an IoT Top 10 https://www.owasp.org/index.php/OWASP_Internet_of_Things_Top_Ten_Project which I could potentially fill in.

 _Todo_